Information about Ramipril

 Expert advice for Ramipril

-- Ramipril may cause the level of potassium in blood to go up.
+- It may increase the level of potassium in blood.
 Avoid taking potassium supplements and potassium-rich foods such as banana and broccoli.

 Frequently asked questions for Ramipril